grafana/grafana-plugin-examples/examples/app-with-on-behalf-of-auth/README.md

 	}
 ```

-Once the token retriever is initialized, it can be used to get access tokens, either for the plugin or for a user impersonated by the plugin:
+Once you have initialized the token retriever, you can use it to get access tokens, either for the plugin or for a user impersonated by the plugin:

 ```go
     // Plugin token